openedx/xblock-lti-consumer/docs/decisions/0002-lti-1p3-variables.rst

 Tech Debt
 =========

-* The current LTI 1.3 implementation merged on `master` uses the internally generate resource id from the LTI 1.1.1 implementation.
+* The current LTI 1.3 implementation merged on `master` uses the internally generated resource id from the LTI 1.1.1 implementation.

 Consequences
 ============